Kapitänleutnant (Crew 37a)

 |U-974||22 Apr 1943||8 Nov 1943||No war patrols|

 Joachim Zaubitzer joined the Kriegsmarine in 1937.
-He served as No 2 Torpedo Officer on the heavy cruiser Admiral Scheer from April to Sept 1941.
-From Sept 1941 to March 1942 he went through U-boat training (Busch & Röll, 1999).
+He served as No 2 Torpedo Officer on the heavy cruiser Admiral Scheer April - Sept 1941, then left for U-boat training (Busch & Röll, 1999).

 First U-boat command

-With this valuable experience Zaubitzer began U-boat Commander training with the 24th Flotilla in Feb 1943 and then an U-boat familiarization (Baubelehrung) to prepare him for his own command of a new boat.
+After this valuable experience Zaubitzer began U-boat Commander training with the 24th Flotilla in Feb 1943, and then U-boat construction familiarization (Baubelehrung) to prepare him for his own command of a new boat.
 On 22 April 1943 Oblt.
-Joachim Zaubitzer commissioned the new type VIIC boat U-974 at Hamburg (Busch & Röll, 1999).
+Joachim Zaubitzer commissioned the Type VIIC U-974 at Hamburg (Busch & Röll, 1999).

 Zaubitzer spent the summer of 1943 training and getting his boat ready for combat.
-He never went out on war patrol and handed over command to Oblt.
+He never went on war patrol, handing over command to Oblt.
 Heinz Wolff on 8 Nov 1943 (Busch & Röll, 1999).
-U-974 would be sunk by the Norwegian submarine HNoMS Ula on 19 April 1944, leaving 8 survivors from a crew of 50 (Niestlé, 1998).
+U-974 was sunk by the Norwegian submarine HNoMS Ula on 19 April 1944 (eight survivors, 42 dead (Niestlé, 1998).

 Kptlt.
-Joachim Zaubitzer served with the Torpedo School Flensburg-Mürwik as Training Leader from Nov 1943 until the end of the war (Busch & Röll, 1999).
+Zaubitzer served at the Torpedo School Flensburg-Mürwik as Training Leader from Nov 1943 until the end of the war (Busch & Röll, 1999).

 Ships hit by Joachim Zaubitzer